browserengineering/book/book/accessibility.md

             self.speak_node(self.focus)
 ```

-The update can then be called after layout is done:
+The `speak_update` method can then be called after layout is done:

 ``` {.python expected=False}
 class Tab: